go-seidon/hippo/README.md

 No doc right now

 ## Todo
-1. Add DbConfig in repository-mysql (db_name)
-2. Add `repository-mongo` master replica setting
+1. Move mock to its own package
+2. Move mysql client to db-mysql package
+3. Change response body `code` to `integer` (status package)
-3. Add `grpc-app` implementation
+4. Add `grpc-app` implementation
+5. Stream instead of load the entire files to the memory
+6. Change `app.Run` and `app.Stop` to receive ctx
-4. Deploy dev, stg, prod (deployment script)
+7. Deploy dev, stg, prod (deployment script)

 ## Nice to have
-1. File meta for storing file related data, e.g: user_id, feature, category, etc
-2. File setting: (visibility, upload location default to daily rotator)
-3. Access file using custom link with certain limitation such as access duration, attribute user_id, etc
-4. Resize image capability (?width=720&height=480)
+1. Upload location strategy
-5. Add repo: `repository-postgre`
+2. Add repo: `repository-postgre`
-6. Add tracing: `logging.WithReqCtx(ctx)` to parse `correlationId`
+3. Add tracing: `logging.WithReqCtx(ctx)` to parse `correlationId`
-7. Inject logger to mysql instance (if possible)
+4. Inject logger to mysql instance (if possible)
-8. Update github action services mongo (instead of running docker-compose)
+5. Update github workflow (cqc.yml) instead of running docker-compose prefer to use mongo docker services
+6. Seperate unit test and integration test workflow (cqc.yml)

 ## Tech Debt
 1. Separate findFile query in DeleteFile and RetrieveFile
 2. Store directory checking result in memory when uploading file to reduce r/w to the disk (dirManager)
 3. Change NewDailyRotate using optional param

+## Note
+1. Router: CORS setting

 ## Technical Stack
 1. Transport layer